Separating timber floors with joists to meet Part E

 Soundproofing a timber floor with joists to meet Part E

 Ensure your timber floors with joists comply with Building Regulations by increasing the mass and density.
-The best way to achieve this is to use an acoustic floor either over the existing sub-floor or a floating floor directly on to the floor joists.
-By using this type of flooring solution you will reduce impact sound transfer through floors and structural walls which will reduce flanking sound transmission.
+The best way to achieve this is to use an acoustic floor over the existing sub-floor or a floating floor directly onto the floor joists.
+This type of flooring solution will reduce impact sound transfer through floors and structural walls, reducing flanking sound transmission.

 Acoustic mats over an existing sub-floor

-Noisestop Systems provide a range of acoustic underlays used to soundproof timber floors with joists to meet Part E. Depending on your final floor finish use either the Noisestop F7 or Noisestop F7+ as part of your flooring solution.
+Noisestop Systems provide a range of acoustic underlays used to soundproof timber floors with joists to meet Part E. Depending on your final floor finish, use either the Noisestop F7, Noisestop Acoustic Underlay or Noisestop F7+ as part of your flooring solution.

 Use acoustic insulation between the floor joists

 Acoustic insulation between the floor joists will block and absorb airborne sound transfer.
-Use a minimum density of 60kg/m³ to ensure you have enough density to stop the required level of sound.
+Use a minimum density of 60kg/m³ to ensure enough density to stop the required sound level.
 The thickness of the sound insulation slabs must be 100mm.

-Use soundbreaker bars to the underside of the ceiling joists
+Use soundbreaker bars and acoustic plasterboard to the underside of the ceiling

 Use soundbreaker bars on the underside of your ceiling joists to create separation between the plasterboard and the ceiling joists.
-By using the bars sound transmission through the joists will be reduced due to the design of the bars.
-The plasterboard will be isolated from the ceiling joist and sound vibration through that area will be absorbed and reduced by the soundbreaker bar.
+Using the soundbreaker bars, sound transmission through the joists will be reduced due to the design of the bars.
+The plasterboard will be isolated from the ceiling joist, and sound vibration through that area will be absorbed and reduced by the soundbreaker bar.

 Use two layers of acoustic plasterboard to finish your ceilings.
-By using two layers you will have the correct ceiling mass and you will achieve a one hour fire rating by combining two layers of 12.5mm acoustic plasterboard.
-The acoustic plasterboard must be fixed directly to the soundbreaker bars and not on to the ceiling joists for this type of part E solution.
+Using two layers will have the correct ceiling mass, and you will achieve a one-hour fire rating by combining two layers of 12.5mm acoustic plasterboard.
+The acoustic plasterboard must be fixed directly to the soundbreaker bars and not onto the ceiling joists for this type of part E solution.